Adaptive Multi-Subspace Representation Steering for Attribute Alignment in Large Language Models: Experiments

 \textbf{Experimental Setup.} All experiments were conducted on NVIDIA V100 GPUs.
-We employed the Adam optimizer with a learning rate of \(5 \times 10^{-3}\) and a batch size of 2.
-The total subspace rank \( R \) was 8, with dual regularization coefficients \(\lambda_1 =0.3\), \(\lambda_2 = 0.5\).
-Steering was applied to the 15\textsuperscript{th} transformer layer, selected as the most effective layer on the validation set.
-For each configuration, we report the average and standard deviation over 3 runs with different random seeds \{42, 43, 44\}.
+We employed the Adam optimizer with a learning rate of \(9 \times 10^{-4}\) and a batch size of 4.
+The total subspace rank \( R \) is set to match the rank of \( S_{\text{align}} \) , with dual regularization coefficients \(\lambda_1 =0.3\), \(\lambda_2 = 0.5\) (robustness verified in Appendix \ref{sec:hyperparam-sensitivity}).
+Following the ReFT setting, we fixed the intervention to the last 5 tokens.
+For each configuration, we report the average and standard deviation over 3 runs with random seeds \{42, 43, 44\}.